Originally published on famousintel.com

 Hadas Gold Nationality and Ethnicity

-Hadas belong to a mixed ethnicity/heritage.
+Hadas belong to Jewish ethnicity/heritage/ancestry.
 She was born and raised in Tel Aviv-Yafo, Israel.
-She holds American nationality and citizenship by birth.
+She holds Israeli-American nationality and citizenship.

 Hadas Gold Family and Parents

 Gold was born and raised in Tel Aviv-Yafo, Israel to a Jewish family.
 Her parents were Daphna and Yoram Gold.
-Her father is a former member of the Israeli Defense Forces who now works as a project manager for a pharmaceutical company, and her mother is a Hebrew teacher.
+Her father is a former member of the Israeli Defense Forces who now works as a project manager for a pharmaceutical company and her mother is a Hebrew teacher.
+READ MORE: Safra Catz

 Hadas Gold Husband| Spouse